ricdezen/nameless_language/README.md

   constants.
 My main assumption is that it is going to be roughly the same speed for any number of opcodes below 255.

 - I suppose the call frames array in the VM should be dynamic.
 This implies the stack has to be dynamic first.
 Is a hard limit to call frames really necessary?
-Python has it, but I don't know if it is done in order to keep the stack as a VM member, for speed, or some other reason.
+Python has it, ~~but I don't know if it is done in order to keep the stack as a VM member, for speed, or some other reason.~~ Apparently the reason is mostly debugging, tail recursion optimization erases the stack trace.
+A new keyword for a tail-recursion allowing method would make sense.
+A tail-recursive method could keep also the original code so that in some kind of debug mode or testing environment one can decide which to call to keep the stack.
+Maybe a built-in function that calls the original code, idk.

 - The stack for gray objects in garbage collection is never reset, it can only increase in size.